Every day more investors are using alternative strategies to generate income given the low income that bonds provide.

 Since taxes are the single largest expense for many people, having either small business, real estate investments or both can have a big impact on the ability to build wealth.

 Diversification reduces risk.
-Having both investment diversification and income diversification lowers financial risk even more.
+There are many ways investors can diversify; having both investment diversification and income diversification lowers financial risk even more.

 Diversification from owning both a small business and real estate can make sense especially for those who are able to delegate tasks and manage a small team.
-If you want to do both, I would focus on one at a time.
+If you want to own both a business and real estate, I would focus on one strategy at a time.

-For example, we bought our rental properties before we started online businesses.
-While we have considered selling our real estate rentals, we have kept them because we like the diversification and they generate passive income for the most part.
+For example, we bought our rental properties years before we started online businesses.
+While we have considered selling our real estate rentals, we have kept them because we like the diversification and they generate passive income while paying for themselves for the most part.

 For us, it worked well to begin with real estate rental investments first since they generate passive income.
-This freed our time to work on our online businesses.
+This freed our time to work on our online businesses later.

-But I believe this diversification issue is almost always overridden by which investment (real estate vs. owning a business) offers the best value based on current cycles and the economy.
+I believe, however, this diversification issue is almost always overridden by which investment (real estate vs. owning a business) offers the best value based on current cycles and the economy.